forrtproject/forrtproject.github.io/content/forrt/adopting/adopting.md

 *   Encourage students to join a local [ReproducibiliTea](https://reproducibilitea.org/) chapter. *ReproducibiliTea* is a world-wide journal club initiative that encourages students and staff to read and discuss together journal articles related to open science.
 If one doesn’t exist in your university, you can start your own local chapter!
 *   Read together [Seven Easy Steps to Open Science](https://psyarxiv.com/cfzyx): An introduction to open science using an annotated reading list of 7 key topics (e.g., pre-registration, open data, reproducible research).
 *   Or [Easing Into Open Science: A Tutorial for Graduate Students](https://psyarxiv.com/vzjdp/): simple steps for graduate students to start adopting open science practices, along with resources and advice.
-*   Encourage your mentees to look for further personal qualifications and follow courses or workshops related to open science research.
+*   Encourage your mentees to look for further personal qualifications and follow courses or workshops related to open science research (see here: but list of teaching specific resource in progress)
+     - e.g., consider teaching an activity relating to p-hacking for students using [Schönbrodt's p-hacker](http://shinyapps.org/apps/p-hacker/) (Schönbrodt, F. D. (2016). p-hacker: Train your p-hacking skills!
+Retrieved from http://shinyapps.org/apps/p-hacker/).
+     - e.g., consider making an activity relating to forking paths ([follow this excellent tutorial](http://www.stat.columbia.edu/~gelman/research/published/multiverse_published.pdf), but also check out [FORRT Summaries](https://forrt.org/summaries/open-reproducible/#h.rc4vbzxkf0ax) on this topic.)

 <br>